The Real Good Food Company, Inc. (RGF): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

 The company was initially backed by private investors, securing seed capital to develop its first line of high-protein, low-carbohydrate frozen meals.
-Specific early-stage funding amounts are not widely disclosed, but subsequent rounds paved the way for growth before the public offering.
+The specific early-stage funding amounts are not widely disclosed, but the eventual Initial Public Offering (IPO) in 2021 raised approximately $84 million.

 The Real Good Food Company's Evolution Milestones